mozilla/pkipolicy/rootstore/policy.md

 entities whose information is referenced in those certificates ('MITM certificates').
 Mozilla is under no obligation to explain the reasoning behind any inclusion decision.

-Before being included, CA operators MUST provide evidence that their CA certificates fully comply with the current Mozilla Root Store Requirements and the S/MIME or TLS Baseline Requirements, and have continually, from the time of CA private key creation, complied with the then-current Mozilla Root Store Policy and the S/MIME or TLS Baseline Requirements, as applicable.
+Before being included, CA operators MUST provide evidence that their CA key pairs and CA certificates fully comply with the current Mozilla Root Store Requirements and the S/MIME or TLS Baseline Requirements, and have continually, from the time of CA private key creation (see section 3.1.3), complied with the then-current Mozilla Root Store Policy and the S/MIME or TLS Baseline Requirements, as applicable.

 To request that its certificate(s) be added to Mozilla's root store, a CA operator SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug]